 If Not 100, Then 99

-5 years later, Lee sold his sundry shop ($88,000, according to Forbes, RM38,000 according to Enterprise Asia, RM30,000 according to The Edge) and opened up a mini-mart called Pasar Mini 99 in Klang Utama.
+Five years later, Lee sold his sundry shop (US$88,000, according to Forbes, RM38,000 according to Enterprise Asia, RM30,000 according to The Edge) and opened up a mini-mart called Pasar Mini 99 in Klang Utama.
 He wanted the challenge of running a bigger business, and so chose to build a chain of mini-marts.

-“If you don’t have scale you can’t compete with Chinese medicine halls on pricing, and you can’t compete with hypermarkets in terms of range,” he said.
-By 1998, he would expand to have 8 other outlets around Klang, and in 2000, the entrepreneur renamed the store to what we now know as 99 Speedmart.
+“If you don’t have scale you can’t compete with Chinese medicine halls on pricing, and you can’t compete with hypermarkets in terms of range,” he told Forbes.
+By 1998, he would expand to have eight other outlets around Klang, and in 2000, the entrepreneur renamed the store to what we now know as 99 Speedmart.

 In true Asian fashion as well, the near-perfect score of 99 also reminds Lee that there’s always room for improvement.

-99 Speedmart keeps its prices low by selling products in smaller sizes.
+99 Speedmart keeps its prices low by selling products in smaller sizes, Forbes reported.
 With experience running his sundry shop, Lee knew exactly which fast-moving goods had high turnover rates and would stock up on those.

 During the brand’s early days though, profit margins for certain products were sacrificed to sell them at the lowest price possible.
 However, it helped build the brand’s reputation with Lee tediously overseeing its operations.
 The businessman also had a good relationship with suppliers and avoided dragging out payments, something which bigger grocers were supposedly infamous for.